Aliloya-eng/sec-blogs/API_TestingGuide.md

 1. Values/payloads with different and not expected length, range, format, type…
 2. Overflow.
 3. Rate limiting (if allowed).
-4. XXE: changing the content type to `application/xml`, add XML request body and see how request respond.
+4. XXE: changing the content type to `application/xml`, add XML request body and see how the server responds.
 If it's throwing XML based error you can try for XML Entity Attacks.
 5. File uploads.
 6. Injection.
 7. Token reuse (save a file of over 200 tokens and try them).